sun-heqi/Hot2Mol/README.md

 ## Acknowledgements
 This implementation is inspired and partially based on earlier works [1], [2].
-Thank you for the inspiration!

 ## References